 With an overwhelming talent and innate musicality, Seong-Jin Cho is rapidly embarking on a world-class career and considered one of the most distinctive artists of his generation.
 His thoughtful and poetic, assertive and tender, virtuosic and colorful playing can combine panache with purity and is driven by an impressive natural sense of balance.

-Seong-Jin Cho was brought to the world’s attention in Fall 2015 when he won the coveted Gold Medal at the Chopin International Competition in Warsaw.
-This same competition launched the careers of world-class artists such as Martha Argerich, Maurizio Pollini, Garrick Ohlsson and Krystian Zimerman.
-Within one month, a recording of Cho’s live competition highlights was rush-released by Deutsche Grammophon, propelling the pianist to pop-star status in South Korea.
-The album achieved multi-platinum sales within a week of its release and triggered a sales frenzy at stores across the country.
-It reached No. 1 in the nation’s pop album chart and has sold well over 150,000 copies to date worldwide.
+Seong-Jin Cho was brought to the world’s attention in Fall 2015 when he won the coveted First Prize at the Chopin International Competition in Warsaw.
+This same competition launched the careers of world-class artists such as Martha Argerich, Maurizio Pollini, or Krystian Zimerman.

-In January 2016, following on the success of the debut disc, Seong-Jin signed an exclusive contract with Deutsche Grammophon.
-The first CD of this collaboration features Chopin’s First Concerto with the London Symphony Orchestra and Gianandrea Noseda and the Four Ballades A solo Debussy album will be released in November 2017.
+In January 2016, Seong-Jin signed an exclusive contract with Deutsche Grammophon.
+The first recording was released in November 2016 featuring Chopin’s First Concerto with the London Symphony Orchestra and Gianandrea Noseda and the Four Ballades A solo Debussy was then released in November 2017.
 Both albums won impressive critical acclaim worldwide.

-He collaborates with conductors at the highest level such as Valery Gergiev, Esa-Pekka Salonen, Gianandrea Noseda, Antonio Pappano, Myung-Whun Chung, Vladimir Ashkenazy, Yuri Temirkanov, Kzysztof Urbanski, Marek Janowski, Vasily Petrenko, Jakub Hrusa, Leonard Slatkin and Mikhail Pletnev.
-Orchestral appearances include the Royal Concertgebouw Orchestra, Orchestre de Paris, London Symphony Orchestra, Mariinsky Orchestra, Munich Philharmonic Orchestra, Rundfunk-Sinfonieorchester Berlin, Orchestre Philharmonique de Radio France, NHK Symphony Orchestra, Philharmonia Orchestra, Seoul Philharmonic Orchestra, Czech Philharmonic Orchestra, Budapest Festival Orchestra, Danish National Symphony Orchestra and Russian National Orchestra.
+He collaborates with conductors at the highest level such as Sir Simon Rattle, Valery Gergiev, Esa-Pekka Salonen, Gianandrea Noseda, Antonio Pappano, Myung-Whun Chung, Vladimir Ashkenazy, Yuri Temirkanov, Krzysztof Urbanski, Fabien Gabel, Marek Janowski, Vassily Petrenko, Jakub Hrusa, Leonard Slatkin or Mikhail Pletnev.

 Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at 6 and gave his first public recital at age 11.
 In 2009, he became the youngest-ever winner of Japan’s Hamamatsu International Piano Competition.
 In 2011, he won Third prize at the Tchaikovsky Competition in Moscow at the age of 17.
-In 2012, he moved to Paris to study with Michel Béroff at the Paris Conservatoire and he graduated in 2015.
+In 2012, he moved to Paris to study with Michel Béroff at the Paris Conservatoire National Supérieur de Musique where he graduated in 2015.
 He is now based in Berlin.